IRS Levied My Business – What Are My Rights and Options?

 - Repeated noncompliance or missing returns

 If you owe back payroll taxes, the IRS views that as a high-priority case—and enforcement will escalate quickly.
+In some cases, this goes hand in hand with California EDD payroll enforcement, meaning both federal and state agencies can pursue aggressive collection at the same time.

 What Rights Do You Have After a Business Levy?